jozu-ai/kitops/docs/src/docs/cli/cli-reference.md

 ### Options

 ```
-      --code         Unpack only code
-      --datasets     Unpack only datasets
   -d, --dir string    The target directory to unpack components into.
 This directory will be created if it does not exist
-  -h, --help         help for unpack
+  -o, --overwrite     Overwrites existing files and directories in the target unpack directory without prompting
       --kitfile       Unpack only Kitfile
       --model         Unpack only model
-  -o, --overwrite    Overwrites existing files and directories in the target unpack directory without prompting
+      --code          Unpack only code
+      --datasets      Unpack only datasets
+      --docs          Unpack only docs
       --plain-http    Use plain HTTP when connecting to remote registries
       --tls-verify    Require TLS and verify certificates when connecting to remote registries (default true)
+      --cert string   Path to client certificate used for authentication (can also be set via environment variable KITOPS_CLIENT_CERT)
+      --key string    Path to client certificate key used for authentication (can also be set via environment variable KITOPS_CLIENT_KEY)
+  -h, --help          help for unpack
 ```

 ### Options inherited from parent commands

 ```
       --config string      Alternate path to root storage directory for CLI
+      --log-level string   Log messages above specified level ('trace', 'debug', 'info', 'warn', 'error') (default 'info') (default "info")
       --progress string    Configure progress bars for longer operations (options: none, plain, fancy) (default "plain")
-  -v, --verbose           Include additional information in output (default false)
+  -v, --verbose count      Increase verbosity of output (use -vv for more)
 ```

 ## kit version